microservices-api/kubernetes-microprofile-lab/lab-artifacts/helm-chart/microservice-vote/README.md

 The chart will:
 *  Deploy a sub-chart that installs and configures a Cloudant pod.
-*  Create the necessary config maps, secrets and persistent volumes
+*  Create the necessary config maps, secrets and persistent volumes.
 *  Deploy a docker container containing WebSphere Liberty and the MicroProfile Vote application.

 After deployment, you can interact with the application by running the built-in